GooTechnologies/learn/manual/scene/postfx/index.md

 Uses previously rendered frames to produce a motion blur trail.

-The scale is applied incrementally on the images from the center of the screen.
+The scale is applied accumulately per trailing image from the center of the screen.

 #### Controls